 Hell exists as a possibility because free will exists.
 Yet, trusting in the inexhaustible attractiveness of God’s love, we venture to express the hope—it is no more than a hope—that in’the end, like Walter de la Mare’s Traveller, we shall find that there is nobody there.
 Let us leave the last word, then, with St Silouan of Mount Athos: “Love could not bear that… We must pray for all.”

 Note the Metropolitan’s insistence that all expressions of a strong universalism remain dogmatically excluded in Orthodoxy.
-We cannot be 100% certain that all will be reconciled to God.
-Freedom of choice remains in the way.
-Yet still we may hope, the good bishop contends.
-God’s love and resources are infinite.
-I am confident, though, that pre-20th century Orthodox bishops and theologians would have condemned Ware’s hopeful universalism as heresy.3 They would have judged it a spiritually dangerous innovation and departure from the catholic faith.
+We cannot be 100% certain that all will be reconciled to God—humanity’s freedom of choice remains in the way.
+Everyone retains the power to everlastingly resist the summons to repentance and faith.
+Yet still we may hope, the good bishop maintains.
+The divine resources are infinite.
+Our Creator may yet find a way through the impenetrable thicket of creaturely egoism and pride to save all.
+I am confident, though, that pre-19th century Orthodox bishops and theologians would have condemned Ware’s hopeful universalism as heresy.3 They would have judged it a spiritually dangerous innovation and departure from the catholic faith.
 Yet today even traditionalists like Dr David Ford of St Tikhon’s Seminary have adopted a hopeful universalism and regard it as compatible with the teachings of the Orthodox Church.
 Even in Orthodoxy, apparently, doctrine develops.